4 Excellent Career Options to Pursue After Real Estate School

-Every state has its own real estate licensing or certification requirements.
+Every state has its own requirements for real estate agent licensing or certification.
 But, in general, you typically need to take some real estate courses (which can often be achieved through a college or university program) and then pass a licensing exam.
-That's for becoming an agent.
-To become a broker, you often need around one to three years of experience as a licensed agent as well as additional training, depending on your educational background and the state you work in.
+That's for getting a real estate agent license.
+To become a licensed broker, you often need around one to three years of experience as a licensed agent as well as additional training, depending on your educational background and the state you work in.

 Education, Pay, and Professional Membership

 Other facts to keep in mind include the following:

 - A valuable education in this field will usually cover a wide variety of relevant subjects such as real estate law, economics, finance, marketing, market analysis, customer service, and ethical issues.